vitorhhelmbrecht/machine_learning/README.md

 ## How I'll do it

-So, it might seem a little cliche and "Oh, what a good guy he is" but it's just my way of learning (hope you enjoy it).
+It might seem a little cliche and "Oh, what a good guy he is", but it's just my way of learning (hope you enjoy it).

 This repository is not just for me, I hope that people who want to learn machine learning can come here and absorb the things he/she wanted to learn at first.